 But if we are compensating the lack of joy elsewhere, then our list is just a projection and not real life.

-It’s important to be honest and know the reasons why you want what you want.
+Honesty is important as is knowing the reasons why you want what you want.

 It stands alone and doesn’t depend on external things or people.

-So take the time you need and ask yourself “what do I really want”?
+So take the time you do the simple step of asking yourself “what do I really want”?

 BABY STEPS: Make a list of everything you want whether they are purchases or results you’d like to achieve.